Legally reviewed by: Jessica Anvar Stotz, JD, MBA

 Although many brain trauma victims make full recoveries, traumatic brain injuries contribute to about a third of all injury-related deaths in the U.S. annually.

 If you have recently suffered a traumatic brain injury, you may be exploring what the average settlement is for similar claims.

-Ultimately, the best way to determine what your settlement could be is by speaking with a personal injury attorney about your case.
-An attorney who specializes in personal injury and traumatic brain cases can analyze the unique details of your situation to determine what your recovery could look like.
+Ultimately, the best way to determine what your settlement could be is by speaking with a work comp injury attorney about your case.
+An attorney who specializes in traumatic brain cases can analyze the unique details of your situation to determine what your recovery could look like.

 The value of your TBI claim is subject to a variety of factors, including: